 - Scaling and root planing does not usually cause much discomfort, but you may experience some soreness afterwards, since deeper regions under the gums have been cleaned.

-- Your teeth themselves may become slightly more sensitive to temperature, and bleeding might occur for a little while after your procedure.
+- Your teeth themselves may become slightly more sensitive to temperature, and minor bleeding might occur after your procedure.

-- Over-the-counter painkillers, such as ibuprofen, work very well to alleviate discomfort, as do ice packs applied to the outside of the face around the treated area.
+- Over-the-counter medication, such as ibuprofen, work very well to alleviate discomfort.

-- Brushing and flossing will have to be performed more gently to avoid aggravating any bruised or tender gum areas.
+- Brushing and flossing will have to be performed more gently to avoid aggravating any tender gum areas.
 We’ll show you the best methods for keeping your teeth clean during this time.

 Scaling and root planing is a simple procedure that can work very well to stop gum disease.
 If you maintain good dental care after the procedure, the progression of your gum disease should stop, and your gums will heal and become firm and pink again in no time!